idehub/react-native-billing/README.md

 });
 ```

-## Installation with rnpm
+## Installation and linking
-1. `npm install --save react-native-billing`
+1. `npm install --save react-native-billing` or `yarn add react-native-billing`
-2. `rnpm link react-native-billing`
+2. `react-native link react-native-billing`

-With this, [rnpm](https://github.com/rnpm/rnpm) will do most of the heavy lifting for linking. **But**, you will still need add your Google Play license key to the `strings.xml` (step 5).
+With this, the `link`command will do most of the heavy lifting for native linking. **But**, you will still need add your Google Play license key to the `strings.xml` (step 5).
 If you are using a React Native version less than v18.0 you will also have to do step 4.3 (override `onActivityResult`).

 ## Manual installation Android